tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 }
 ```

-And, the exising `docker.Client` will only be used to:
+And, the existing `docker.Client` will only be used to:

 - Load the image into the local docker host via `builder`
 - Check if the buildkitd container is running in `buildkit.Client`